- Homework 1

 - Supplementary and deferred exam

 - 5 small homework assignments.
-Combined, these are worth 20% of the final course mark.
+Combined, these are worth 15% of the final course mark.
 These will be due at the end of semester weeks 2, 3, 4, 7 and 8 (see schedule further down on this page).
-In addition to submitting the solution to each homework, students will be required to attend a lab session and answer questions about their submission.
+In addition to submitting the solution to each homework, students are required to attend their scheduled lab session in a specific week and answer questions about their submission.